RonggangCui/Best-Hashtags-Buddy/README.md

 </div>

 ## <div align="center">Software Design</div>
 This app is build in Swift.
 JSON files are used to store the hashtags text.
-Swift retrieve those hashtags from those JSON files as needed
 Below is the storyboard design of the app
 <div align="left">
   <p>